-When I first start talking to someone about using GooseChase, one of the most common questions I get is “how long should this be?”.
-While there’s no perfect length, we have noticed that there are three types of scavenger hunts that seem to work well in many situations.
+When we first start talking to someone about using GooseChase to organize a scavenger hunt, one of the most common questions we get is “how long should our event be?”.
+While there’s no perfect length for a game, we have noticed that there are three types of scavenger hunts that seem to work well for the majority of scenarios.
 Each one has their strengths and weaknesses, but 9 times out of 10 one of them will align perfectly with your use case.
 Every event is still unique, but making sure you have the proper timeline for your event will make sure you get the most you can out of it!
 So without further ado, here are three common scavenger hunt lengths that you should consider.

-First off, the quickie.
-This works perfectly as a hit of excitement to boost the energy level of an event.
-It shouldn’t be the primary focus of a gathering since it’s too short, but if you are looking for a way to mix it up without a lot of time flexibility, this is it.
-We’ve seen these work incredibly well during breaks at conferences, picnics as well as mid-afternoon breaks at work.
+First off, the Sprint.
+This works perfectly as an introductory ice breaker or warm-up as part of a longer day.
+It shouldn’t be the primary focus of a gathering, but if you are looking for a way to shake things up up without a lot of time commitment, this is it.
+We’ve seen Sprints work incredibly well during breaks at conferences, picnics, as well as mid-afternoon breaks at work.

 Target length: 30-45 minutes game-time + 15 min for organization and wrap-up.

-Next we have the afternoon delight.
+Next we have the Cross-Country.
 This is a full on blitz of scavenger hunt glory.
 When the participants come together, it’s to go for gold and nothing else.
 That’s not to say it can’t be included as a component within a bigger event, but during that time, the focus is only on the scavenger hunt.
-Some great examples of afternoon delight’s are team building events, a weekend game with your friends or a charity fundraiser.
+Some great examples of cross-country games are team building events, a weekend game with your friends or a charity fundraiser.

-Finally we have the tortoise.
-Just like the fable, slow and steady is needed to win here.
-It’s not as common for a fun weekend activity, but it does seem to be a perfect fit for conferences and marketing activations.
-The key is finding challenges that will keep people entertained and excited, but not interfere too much with their day-to-day obligations.
+Finally we have the Ultra-Marathon.
+It’s not as common for a fun weekend activity, but it does seem to be a perfect fit for week-long conferences or marketing activations.
+The key is finding challenges that will keep people entertained and engaged as a passive activity during their time in attendance, but not interfere too much with their day-to-day obligations.
 The added bonus is you can include more challenging missions since participants have a longer time to figure them out.